schilln/schilln/README.md

 However, good generalization actually consists of flat minimizers in *dataspace*, not weightspace.
 That is, a small variation in data—such as the difference between unseen data and training data—should not lead to a significant decrease in model performance.

-To that end, this project makes a first attempt at answering the question, How do loss surfaces in weightspace compare with those in dataspace?
+To that end, in this project I make a first attempt at answering the question, How do loss surfaces in weightspace compare with those in dataspace?
-An answer to this question would justify or refute the claim that "flat minimizers" in weightspace correspond to good generalization.
+An answer to this question could **justify** or **refute** the claim that "flat minimizers" in weightspace correspond to good generalization.

 ## ACME (Applied and Computational Mathematics Emphasis)
 This is the full name of my undergraduate major along with its handy acronym.